emilianoyoung/ai/_posts/2020-01-07-beginning-with-blueberries-what-are-the-ethical-bounds-of-tech.md

         width: 700
         height: 393
   - title: "AI Stocks: The Real Winner of the Artificial Intelligence Race"
-    excerpt: "I call this the AI Master Key.
-It is the company that makes the “brain” that all AI software needs to function, spot patterns, and interpret data.
-It’s known as the “Volta Chip” — and it’s what makes the AI revolution possible.
-Some of the biggest players in elite investing circles have large stakes in the AI Master Key ..."
+    excerpt: "Many companies are vying to dominate the artificial intelligence (AI) space.
+The market is worth billions, and it’s only going to keep getting bigger.
+According to Grand View Research, by 2025 the global AI market is estimated to hit a stunning $390.9 billion!
+So, it’s no surprise that tech companies want a piece of the pie, and as big a ..."
     publishedDateTime: 2020-01-06T16:19:00Z
     sourceUrl: https://investorplace.com/2020/01/ai-stocks-real-winner-artificial-intelligence-race/
     ampUrl: https://investorplace.com/2020/01/ai-stocks-real-winner-artificial-intelligence-race/amp/